sarahmackenzie015/lmc2700/README.md

 # LMC 2700 Project 5

 Hey!!!
-So grab the Project5 folder, it has all my stuff in it.
+So grab the Project5 folder, it has all the stuff in it.

 # Current Features:
   - drawing ability